3 ways to communicate between Angular components

 1. Passing the reference of one component to another

 This solution should be used when components have dependency between them.
 For example dropdown, and dropdown toggle.
-They usually can’t exists without each other.
+They usually can’t exist without each other.

 We will create the side-bar-toggle component which will have the side-bar component as input and by clicking on the toggle button we will open/close the side-bar component.